lisatitshall/real-estate-stats/README.md

 ![image](https://github.com/user-attachments/assets/90a11ade-5883-4c2e-9621-daba2e214789)

-### [3] Statistical tests show there's evidence to conclude having a garage or a pool affects house price
+### [3] Statistical tests provide evidence that having a garage or a pool affects house price
 Performing a two sample t-test allowed us to reject the null hypothesis that the mean price between homes with and without a garage is the same (see results below).
 From the boxplot above we can see that homes with a garage have a higher mean.
 Note: we used Welch's test where variances were unequal.

 ![image](https://github.com/user-attachments/assets/69d7fcd5-14af-4d88-a50e-709d5d63ddd6)